YogeshTayal/Expedia.com/README.md

 # Expedia.com

-This project is responsive and is created using AngularJs.
+This project is created using AngularJs and is somewhat responsive.

 You will need node.js to run this project.